jsj0809/Shailaja-Juluru-AndroidQA-profile/Scope_of_Work_MyDemoApp.md

 	   Android device
         Device: Samsung Galaxy S22
         OS: Android 16

 ## Deliverables:

 •	Scope of Work (SOW) document
 •	A set of bug reports (minimum of 4)

 ## Out of Scope:

 Any items, features, or activities not explicitly identified in the In-scope section are considered out of scope for this demonstration project.

 ## Assumptions:

-•	The application will remain accessible and testable throughout the testing activities.
+•	The application will remain accessible and testable throughout the testing activities
-•	No major application changes will be introduced during testing activities.
+•	No major application changes will be introduced during testing activities
 •	Required access to the application will be available throughout the testing
 •	The defined testing environment will be available for testing activities

 ## Acceptance Criteria:

 Deliverables will be considered complete upon submission of the bug reports that meet the defined scope.

 ### Note:
 This document is a sample Scope of Work created for portfolio and demonstration purposes only and does not represent an actual client agreement.